What is a conservation area?

 Conservation area advisory committees

 The importance of consulting with representatives of the local community is highlighted in the National Planning Policy Framework.
-The Borough of Elmbridge is particularly fortunate in having 9 conservation area advisory committees covering 17 of its conservation areas.
+The borough of Elmbridge is particularly fortunate in having 10 conservation area advisory committees covering 19 of its conservation areas.

 More about conservation area advisory committees.